 The TBCSA does not only SPEAK on behalf of the private sector, but also plays an active role in galvanising tourism businesses into action.
-Through Public-Private Partnerships and collaboration with its members, the TBCSA has been at the forefront of initiatives that are geared towards addressing some of the sectors? challenges.
+Through Public-Private Partnerships and collaboration with its members, the TBCSA has been at the forefront of initiatives that are geared towards addressing some of the sectors` challenges.

 Previously known as the Hospitality Investment Conference Africa, HICA has manifested itself to become the Hotel Investment Conference Africa - a premium, must-attend event in the Continent`s tourism calendar.
-The main objective of this annual conference is to create a platform for prospective funders, developers and industry leaders to explore investment opportunities within Africa`s hospitality sector.
+The main objective of this annual conference is to create a platform for prospective funders, developers and industry leaders to explore investment opportunities within Africa`s hospitality sector

-South African Travel and Tourism Industry Conference is a collaborative effort between TBCSA and (5) member associations - ASATA, SATSA, FEDHASA, NAA-SA, SAVRALA.
-This event is an information sharing and a platform that focuses on tackling key issues that affecting all major sectors of the travel and tourism industry.
+This year the South African Travel and Tourism Industry Conference(SATTIC) is joining with Gauteng Tourism to bring you THE SUMMIT.
+This event is an information sharing platform that focuses on tackling key issues affecting all major sectors of the Travel and Tourism industry.
 This event offers members of the industry associations to share ideas on possible solutions to the challenges and have discussions on how to make the most of the opportunities available.